Selective and efficient quantum process tomography for non-trace preserving maps: a superconducting quantum processor implementation: Results and Discussion

-Finally, we can see that a sampling with $m \sim 500$ is enough for a fidelity process whose value differs by $2.5 \%$ of its stable value.
-If we go further, 4000 shots per matrix element are enough to obtain an average fidelity with a statistical precision of about $1\%$.
-This implies $240\times 10^3$ single shots evaluations to reconstruct the target process, which takes about $1.2\ \mathrm{minutes}$ in the IBMQ processor.
-And more important, the execution time will not increase as the dimension $d$ increases, but only if the number of non-zero matrix elements increases.
+Finally, we can see that with an $m$ up to $\num{30e3}$ ($\sim$ \num{1200} samples per non-zero matrix element) is enough for a process fidelity whose value differs by $2.5 \%$ of its stable value.
+For comparison, in the SQPT at least \num{50e3} total shots were needed to achieve a fidelity value within $2.5 \%$ of its stable value.
+To contextualize this difference, for such a precision the total running time in the IBMQ processor is $\SI{9}{\sec.}$ for the SEQPT, i. e., it is a \SI{67}{\percent} faster than SQPT, which takes $\SI{15}{\sec}$.
+And what is more important, in sharp contrast to the SQPT, the execution time of the SEQPT method will not increase when the dimension $d$ increases, since to a fix precision, $m$ should be increased only if the number of non-zero elements in the process matrix is greater \cite{Schmiegelow2011,Perito2018}.